 Here’s a little history on the making of the choir:

-The Cantabile Chamber Singers was founded in 2006 by Cheryll Chung as an advanced ensemble to further her development as a conductor.
+TD3C8650-199x300he Cantabile Chamber Singers was founded in 2006 by Cheryll Chung as an advanced ensemble to further her development as a conductor.
 She was the assistant conductor of the Macmillan Singers at the University of Toronto’s Faculty of Music, and was finishing her final year of her Master’s degree in Conducting.
 Following a successful inaugural benefit concert for the Regent Park School of Music in April 2006, a group of students and colleagues in her ‘practice choir’ approached Cheryll to consider forming an ensemble in which they could continue to make music together and make a difference in society.
 The choir provides an opportunity for ongoing learning and development as well as rewarding performances; this is balanced with a reasonable time commitment, as the choir rehearses once a week within the school year.

-The Cantabile Chamber Singers is committed to the journey of learning, helping to educate those around us through music.
-As such, we have held two lecture series concerts on Renaissance church music (where Cheryll lectured and conducted), which may otherwise not be accessible to the general audience.
-We had a successful all Bach concert, celebrating Bach’s life and music with guest lecturer Dr Robin Elliott and guest artist Felix Deak.
-This was on March 26th, 2011 to celebrate Bach’s 326th.
+DSC_8704-Edit-199x300The Cantabile Chamber Singers is committed to the journey of learning, helping to educate those around us through music.
+As such, we have held lecture series concerts on Renaissance church music, and successful all Bach concerts with guest speakers and instrumentalists.